 At church we assemble to worship God—to share his life and his love together.
 As we do, let’s involve children actively, meaningfully and fully.

 Where else do you live?
 Can you involve the children you’re ministering to at those places?
-Some of the most important rubbing off places in Jesus’ ministry were the times he shared with his disciples traveling the roads of Judea, Galilee and Samaria.
-He often took them with him into the wilderness—kind of like us taking kids with us camping.
+Some of the most important “rubbing off” places in Jesus’ ministry were the times he shared with his disciples traveling the roads of Judea, Galilee and Samaria.
+He often took them with him into the wilderness—kind of like us taking kids with us to camp.
 Time away.
 Time together.
 Camp ministries provide fabulous opportunities for life-on-life sharing.

 What if you were to take a bunch of kids to camp with you?
-Can’t stay the whole time?
-What if you drove them there, then picked them up and drove them home—sharing the experience with them?
-By the way, we have a wonderful camp ministry program.
-You can find out about it here.
-We’re expanding the number and types of camps that reach out to teens and children.
+Perhaps you can’t stay the whole time, but what if you drove them there, then picked them up and drove them home—sharing the experience with them?

 What hobbies do you have?
 Fishing?
 Playing piano?
 Computers?
 How about sharing that part of your life with a child or two?
 Such sharing provides opportunities to cultivate relationships.
-And then as you do, you can plant into those relationships information about your own relationship with God.
+As you do, you can plant into those relationships information about your own relationship with God.
 Look out!
 You may just reap a lifelong follower of Jesus who can walk with Christ right along with you.

-In such sharing of your interests you may also help to equip a child for a career.
+In such sharing of your interests, you may also help equip a child for a career.
 When my son was about 12 or 13, a young man in our church went out of his way to partner with my son and his 12-year-old friend to teach them to program computers.
-Both of those young men (now both twenty-somethings) have careers that involve computer science.
-If I could go back in time I’d teach that young mentor how he could have also shared Christ with my son and his friend as they talked computerese—but we live and learn.
+Both of those young men now have careers that involve computer science.
+If I could go back in time, I’d teach that young mentor how he could have also shared Christ with my son and his friend as they talked computerese.

-Remember, of course, all the appropriate cautions and safeguards in working with children.
+Remember all the appropriate cautions and safeguards in working with children.
 An adult should never be alone with a child who is not their own.
-And all that you would involve a child in should be appropriate legally, ethically and developmentally.
+All that you involve a child in should be appropriate legally, ethically and developmentally.
 But let us not shy away from reaching out—from bringing children to ourselves and with us to Christ.

 I close with reminding us all that God has made children dependent upon those who are older so that those who are older may help children become fully dependent upon God.
 We walk in harmony with God’s created order and in step with Jesus’ way when we involve children in our lives inside and outside the church walls.